fmerg/pymerkle/USAGE.md

 }
 ```

-If the argument requested by the Client exceeds the tree's current length or isn't among the latter's encrypted records, then the audit path is empty and `p` is predestined to be found invalid upon validation.
+If the argument requested by the Client exceeds the tree's current length or isn't among the latter's encrypted records, then the generated path is empty and `p` is predestined to be found invalid.

 #### Consistency-proof

-Similarly, use the `.consistencyProof` method to generate a consistency proof as follows:
+Similarly, use the `.consistencyProof()` method to generate a consistency proof as follows:

 ```python
 q = tree.consistencyProof(